Back to Resources

 4. Tariff Volatility Has Already Reshaped Product Economics

-If you’re importing products from China (and most Amazon sellers are), 2025 proved that tariff exposure is one of your biggest financial risks.
+If you’re importing products from China (and most Amazon sellers are), tariff exposure is still one of your biggest financial risks.
 And while there’s been some relief, the uncertainty isn’t going away.

 Tariffs on Chinese imports spiked dramatically in early 2025, reaching as high as 145% at one point and bringing US-China trade to a virtual standstill for some product categories.
 Many sellers saw their landed costs increase overnight by amounts that wiped out their entire profit margins.